Chebyshev's bias for Fermat curves of prime degree: Introduction

 In addition, various types of prime number races have been studied in terms of corresponding $L$-functions.
 For example, let $E$ be an elliptic curve over $\bQ$ and $a_p(E)=p+1-\#E(\bF_p)$ for each rational prime $p$ at which $E$ has good reduction.
 This sequence $a_p(E)$ can be suitably extended to all rational primes.
 Mazur \cite{Maz08} considered the race between the primes with $a_p(E)>0$ and the primes with $a_p(E)<0$ by plotting the graph of the function

 for various $E$.
 Seeing this, he observed that the value of $D_E(x)$ has a bias toward being negative if the algebraic rank of $E$ is large.
 He also observed biases on the Fourier coefficients of a modular form.
-After that, in the letter to Mazur, Sarnak \cite{Sar07} explained that under GRH and the Linear Independence conjecture (LI), the bias on $D_E(x)$ relates with the zero of the symmetric power of the Hasse-Weil $L$-function of $E$.
+After that, in a letter to Mazur, Sarnak \cite{Sar07} explained that under GRH and the Linear Independence conjecture (LI), the bias on $D_E(x)$ is related to the zero of the symmetric power of the Hasse-Weil $L$-function of $E$.
 He also introduced the relation with the function $\sum_{p\leq x}a_p(E)/\sqrt{p}$.
 In \cite{Fio14}, Fiorilli got a sufficient condition on the existence of a bias on $\sum_{p\leq x}a_p(E)/\sqrt{p}$ under the assumption of a weak version of GRH and LI.

 In the recent work of Kaneko and Koyama \cite{KK23} (also see Example \ref{exKK}), the prime number race on elliptic curves is observed in terms of DRH.
-From now on, let denote by $\ord_{s=a}F(s)$ the order of zero at $s=a$ for a function $F(s)$.
+From now on, denote by $\ord_{s=a}F(s)$ the order of zero at $s=a$ for a function $F(s)$.
 For a global field $K$ and an elliptic curve $E$ over $K$, one can define the number $a_\frp(E)$ for each prime $\frp$ of $K$ similar to $a_p(E)$.
-By \cite[Theorem 3.2]{KK23}, a part of DRH for the normalized Hasse-Weil $L$-function $L(s, E)$ of $E$ equivalents to that there exists a constant $c$ such that
+By \cite[Theorem 3.2]{KK23}, part of DRH for the normalized Hasse-Weil $L$-function $L(s, E)$ of $E$ is equivalent to the existence of a constant $c$ such that